Royals vs. Twins Player Props Betting Odds

-The Minnesota Twins host the Kansas City Royals at Target Field on Monday at 8:10 PM ET.
-Those looking to place a player prop bet can find odds for Carlos Correa, Bobby Witt Jr. and others in this contest.
+Those looking to place a player prop wager can find odds on Carlos Correa, Bobby Witt Jr. and others in the Minnesota Twins-Kansas City Royals matchup at Target Field on Tuesday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!